marcossilvestrini/linux-lpi-essencials/RPM_Centos/README.md

 -d /samba/josh - set the user’s home directory to /samba/josh.\
 -s /usr/sbin/nologin - disable shell access for this user.\
 -G sambashare - add the user to the sambashare group.\

+Create the user’s home directory and set the directory ownership to user josh and group sambashare:\
+`sudo mkdir /samba/josh`
+`sudo chown josh:sambashare /samba/josh`
+`sudo chmod 2770 /samba/josh`

+>The following command will add the setgid bit to the /samba/josh directory so the newly created files in this directory will inherit the group of the parent directory.This way, no matter which user creates a new file, the file will have group-owner of sambashare.
+For example, if you don’t set the directory’s permissions to 2770 and the sadmin user creates a new file the user josh will not be able to read/write to this file.